 • It is the role of the Doctoral Thesis Proposal, not the Comprehensive Exam, to have the student demonstrate in-depth knowledge of their specific area of research.
 It is suggested that the major of the Comprehensive Exam be used to verify basic comprehension in the proposed field of research.

-• For the major and minors, reading lists and exams are to test senior undergraduate level or junior graduate-level knowledge.
+• For the major and minors, reading lists and exams are to test senior undergraduate-level or junior graduate-level knowledge.

-• Registration: Upon approval of the PhD Comprehensive Advisory Committee & Reading List form, the Graduate Administrator will allow the student to register in COMP 6907.
+• Registration: Upon approval of the Comprehensive Committee & Reading List form, the Graduate Administrator will allow the student to register in COMP 6907.
 The student must maintain a continuous registration in COMP 6907 until it is completed.
 Failure to do so may result in a loss of status as a graduate student.

-• Scheduling: It is the responsibility of the Thesis Supervisor to submit the PhD Comprehensive Exam Specification form to the Graduate Administrator.
+• Scheduling: It is the responsibility of the Thesis Supervisor to submit the Comprehensive Exam Specification form to the Graduate Administrator.
 The Oral Exam is typically held one week after the Written Examinations.

 • The PhD Comprehensive Exam Specification form should be submitted by the Thesis Supervisor(s) at least 3 weeks before the planned dates of the proposed examinations.

 • Once this form is submitted and approved, the Graduate Administrator will book the room and handle all scheduling details.
 The Graduate Administrator will communicate the scheduling details to the entire committee and student.
-The committee for the Oral Exam consists of all the members of the Comprehensive Advisory Committee and a Chair.
+The committee for the Oral Exam consists of all the members of the Comprehensive Committee and a Chair.
 The Chair cannot be an assistant professor.
 It needs to be an OCICS member at the rank of associate or full professor.
 The Chair of a comprehensive oral cannot be a supervisor or co-supervisor.

-• The Grad Administrator will request the concerned faculty members of the Comprehensive Advisory Committee to submit their questions/exams for the Written Exams.
+• The Grad Administrator will request the concerned faculty members of the Comprehensive Committee to submit their questions/exams for the Written Exams.
 The exam questions are due at least one week before the Written Exam to the Graduate Administrator.

 • The Written Exam will be between five and nine hours in length, typically three hours for the major and two hours for each minor.